kraker/alexkraker.com/content/posts/rhel-vagrant/index.md

 Developer licenses are good here, with the ability to have up to 16 systems for developer testing.
 More on this later...

-Vagrant is really handy for spinning up servers in a local development environment for testing.
+Vagrant is really handy for spinning up servers for testing.
 A primer on this tool is out of the scope of this post but if you're not familiar with it I recommend Vagrant's own [tutorials](https://developer.hashicorp.com/vagrant/tutorials) to help get you started.

-I use Vagrant + VirtualBox on a Linux Workstation as a local development environment for testing.
+I use Vagrant + VirtualBox on my Linux Workstation as a local development environment for testing.
 I've found this really helpful for rapidly iterating over things like Ansible scripts among other things.
 Ansible is declarative and the idea of immutability is important when writing good code.
 Vagrant makes it easy to spin up and destroy servers so that I know I'm always starting with a system in the same state.
-Otherwise you could end up with some "configuration drift" that hinders your ability to write good immutable scripts.
+Otherwise you could end up with some "configuration drift" as you're developing...

 ## Installing prerequisites Vagrant and VirtualBox